GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

 ## Buffer running-time

-To calculate a buffer running-time, we need a buffer timestamp and the SEGMENT event that preceeded the buffer.
-First we can convert the SEGMENT event into a `GstSegment` object and then we can use the `gst_segment_to_running_time ()` function to perform the calculation of the buffer running-time.
+To calculate a buffer running-time, we need a buffer timestamp and the `SEGMENT` event that preceeded the buffer.
+First we can convert the `SEGMENT` event into a `GstSegment` object and then we can use the `gst_segment_to_running_time ()` function to perform the calculation of the buffer running-time.

 Synchronization is now a matter of making sure that a buffer with a certain running-time is played when the clock reaches the same running-time.
-Usually this task is done by sink elements.
-Sink also have to take into account the latency configured in the pipeline and add this to the buffer running-time before synchronizing to the pipeline clock.
+Usually, this task is performed by sink elements.
+These elements also have to take into account the configured pipeline's latency and add it to the buffer running-time before synchronizing to the pipeline clock.

 Non-live sources timestamp buffers with a running-time starting from 0.
 After a flushing seek, they will produce buffers again from a